"I am like the most self-critical person... deep down it's like, it's a mess."

 Tan called the political fight "fun."
 He compared it to FarmVille.
 "What other game of FarmVille am I supposed to be playing?"

 Here's the paradox the Enneagram resolves: when you've spent your life scanning for threats, finally engaging one directly feels like relief.
 The anxiety becomes action.
 The worst-case scenario becomes a problem you can fight instead of one you rehearse at 3 AM.
-The proportionality question — whether a man with this much power should be wielding it against local politicians — doesn't register the same way from inside the Six's fear-engine.
+The proportionality question — whether a man with this much power should be wielding it against local politicians — doesn't register the same way from inside a Six's threat model.
 To him, the threat is real.
 The response feels necessary.
 The scale feels justified because the stakes, to him, are existential.

 "This Is the Best Time in Startup History"